cozy/cozy-papillon/README.md

 ## License

-Ogma is developed by cozy and distributed under the [AGPL v3 license][agpl-3.0].
+Cozy Papillon is developed by cozy and distributed under the [AGPL v3 license][agpl-3.0].

 [papillon]: https://getpapillon.xyz/ "Papillon"